 Zia Pina is only open for lunch, and, as you can see, lures passerby with a wide assortment of traditional Sicilian dishes laid out on the table for your choosing.
 Such dishes include caponata (sweet and sour eggplant), involtini (stuffed and rolled vegetables and/or fish), sardine balls, roasted melanzanne (eggplant), tomatoes, and zucchini, and an assortment of fresh seafood and fish, to name a few.

-Take a stroll around the many (loud and gruff) markets in Palermo, and throughout Sicily for that matter.
+Explore the lively and colorful street markets in Palermo, and throughout Sicily for that matter.
 When hunger eventually calls as you explore a market, make a stop for some street food, such as a spleen sandwich (common street fare).

 It’s not everyday you see a whole tuna being dragged down the middle of the street.